CURENT/andes/docs/source/index.rst

 analysis, and control.
 It supports power flows calculation, transient stability simulation, and small-signal stability analysis for transmission systems.
-ANDES implements a symbolic-numeric framework for rapid prototyping of differential-algebraic equation-based models and control methods.
+ANDES implements a symbolic-numeric framework for rapid prototyping of differential-algebraic equation-based models.
 In this framework, a comprehensive :ref:`library of models <modelref>` is developed, including the full second-generation renewable models.
-Models in ANDES have been :ref:`verified <verification>` with commercial software.
+Models in ANDES have been :ref:`verified
+<verification>` with commercial software.

 ..
     ANDES has high computational performance and is close to that of commercial